jonfoong/jonfoong.github.io/writings/_posts/2023-08-05-rscrapergcp.md

   html_node("table.wikitable.sortable") |>
   html_table(fill = TRUE)

-write.csv(messi_goals, "messi_goals.csv")
+write.csv(messi_goals, "out/messi_goals.csv")

 ```

-This script returns a dataframe of all international goals scored by Lionel Messi for Argentina and saves it into the root directory as a CSV.
-If we want to schedule our scraper onto the cloud, we need our data to also be saved onto the cloud.
-R has access to many cloud options like Dropbox and Google Drive via the `rdrop2` and `googledrive` packages respectively.
-They work similarly except `rdrop2` is no longer regularly maintained at time of writing, and `googledrive` is part of the `tidyverse` suite of packages and so has excellent support.
-For that reason I recommend going with `googledrive` since this also allows us to stay within the Google architecture.
+This script returns a dataframe of all international goals scored by Lionel Messi for Argentina and saves it into `/out` as a CSV.

+If we want to schedule our scraper onto the cloud, it is also likely that we want our data output to be saved on the cloud, in a way that we can access regularly.
+We can do this by saving it into any form of cloud storage - dropbox, googledrive, etc. Since we are using Google cloud later, I will demonstrate here how to save into a googledrive account.

 # Setting up a service account

 The first thing we need to do is to create a Google service account which you can do by following this [instructional](https://cloud.google.com/iam/docs/service-accounts-create).
 A service account gives you access to all of google drive's features (including storage), but unlike your personal google drive account there is no interactive UI.
 You communicate with the service account solely via the API and you can create as many of them as you want.
 They usually have an email designation that looks like "leo-messi-goals@<project-name>-12345.iam.gserviceaccount.com".
 After we've created the account, we also need to create a key that lets us authenticate without having to log in manually.
 Under the accounts page, look for the account you created and under Actions, click Manage keys.
-Click "add key" --> "create a new key" and choose the JSON option.
+Click "add key" -> "create a new key" and choose the JSON option.
 A download window will immediately pop up - save this key into your scraper project folder as we will need it later.
 This is the only time you get to save the key - if you do not you will have to delete and create a new one again.

 # Modify R script

-We now need to modify our script to save our scraped data onto the cloud.
+We now need to modify our script to save our scraped data onto our googledrive.

 ```
 library(rvest)